paulmelnikow/ObjCMongoDB/README.md

  -   Aims to feel Cocoa-like, not Mongo-like.
 For example, method names in MongoKeyedPredicate and MongoUpdateRequest are meant to be natural in Cocoa, rather than conform to the underlying Mongo keywords.

+## Status

+Based on v0.5 of the 10gen C driver.
+Mostly complete.
+Tested under OS X 10.6+ with and without ARC.
+Should work fine under iOS.

+Some missing pieces:

+ -   Ensure index
+ -   More .h documentation
+ -   Write concerns
+ -   Upgrade to v0.7.1 of the Mongo C driver
+ -   Some commands

 ## License